legal resources necessary to hold negligent facilities accountable.

 Locating the ideal nursing facility in your local community can be a challenging endeavor if you are faced with needing the services of caregivers to provide your loved one the highest level of care in a safe, compassionate environment.
 Unfortunately, abuse and neglect are common problems occurring in nursing homes, assisted living centers and rehabilitation facilities nationwide.
 In many incidents, family members are unaware that a loved one has been mistreated until a serious health issue arises.

-The Arkansas Nursing Home Law Center Attorneys have represented many Benton County nursing home victims who suffered injuries or died unexpectedly from mistreatment.
-If you were harmed, contact our law offices today so we may begin working on your case now.
+The Arkansas nursing home neglect attorneys have represented many Benton County nursing home victims who suffered injuries or died unexpectedly from mistreatment.
+If you were harmed, contact our network of lawyers today so we may begin working on your case now.
 Let us hold those at fault for your harm financially accountable and legally responsible.Innisfree Health and Rehabilitation Center

 This facility is an 80-certified bed "for-profit" long-term care home providing services and cares to residents of Rogers and Benton County, Arkansas.
 The Medicare/Medicaid-participating long-term care (LTC) center is located at: